Shelly Colvin

 Shelly Warren Colvin is an American singer-songwriter and musician.
-Her song 'Holding Steady' was featured in the 2008 Feature Film, The Lucky Ones with Tim Robbins and Rachel McAdams.
+Her song "Holding Steady" was featured in the 2008 Feature Film, The Lucky Ones with Tim Robbins and Rachel McAdams.
 Her debut album, "Up the Hickory Down the Pine" will be released in May 2012.

 Personal life

 Shelly Colvin was born in Huntsville, Alabama, where her family still lives.
 She was raised singing gospel music, country and bluegrass, with her Father, a Baptist minister of music.
 She learned to sing and harmonize with her mother and grandmother on songs like "Abilene" or "Old Rugged Cross.".
-When she was very young Shelly performed with her Mother and Father as a trio, touring churches all over North Alabama.
+When she was very young, Colvin performed with her mother and father as a trio, touring churches all over northern Alabama.
 She has been a professional singer / songwriter since 2000 and has worked as an Artist Relations / Music Liaison for Billy Reid since 2009.
 She currently lives in East Nashville with her husband Jeff, a music attorney, and her dog, Emmylou.

 Music and songwriting

-After Graduating college from the University of Alabama Shelly moved to California in 2000 and began playing music in a country duet called Sister South.
+After Graduating college from the University of Alabama Colvin moved to California in 2000 and began playing music in a country duet called Sister South.
 Working with producers Mike Post and the legendary Jimmy Bowen, Sister South had a song featured in the Soundtrack for the film Larry the Cable Guy: Health Inspector.

-In 2006 Shelly moved to Nashville with her husband to pursue a solo career.
-Shelly began recording songs with the ACM award-winning producer Frank Liddell (Miranda Lambert, Chris Knight, Lee Ann Womack).
+In 2006 Colvin moved to Nashville with her husband to pursue a solo career.
+Colvin began recording songs with the ACM award-winning producer Frank Liddell (Miranda Lambert, Chris Knight, Lee Ann Womack).
 Her song "Holding Steady" written with Mando Saenz was featured in the Film, The Lucky Ones with Tim Robbins and Rachel McAdams.

 She is an active performer in Nashville and over the years has collaborated with artists such as Members of Old Crow Medicine Show, Dierks Bentley, Cory Chisel, Matraca Berg, Thad Cockrell and Roman Candle.
 She has also shared the stage with artists such as Jackson Browne, Chris Hillman, and Herb Pedersen (Emmylou Harris).
 Her sound has been described as "drawing from them, the California Country Folk sound they each in their own way helped create."

-Shelly has co-written songs with several artists in Nashville and Los Angeles including Jeff Trott (Sheryl Crow) JD Souther, Matraca Berg, Mark D. Sanders, Chris Tompkins, Roman Candle, Mando Saenz and Drivin N Cryin's Kevn Kinney.
+Colvin has co-written songs with several artists in Nashville and Los Angeles including Jeff Trott (Sheryl Crow) JD Souther, Matraca Berg, Mark D. Sanders, Chris Tompkins, Roman Candle, Mando Saenz and Drivin N Cryin's Kevn Kinney.
 The song "Pre-Approved, Pre-Denied" was the title track on Kinney's 2009 solo album.

-In 2010 Shelly formed the band "Brown's Ferry" in Nashville with Beau Stapleton, Mando Saenz.
+In 2010 Colvin formed the band "Brown's Ferry" in Nashville with Beau Stapleton, Mando Saenz.
 Brown's Ferry played several shows on the east coast including dates with Gill Landry and Kevn Kinney.